dlants/climbcapacity/context.md

 - `yarn build:frontend` → `yarn workspace @climbcapacity/build-tools build:frontend` → `vite build --config vite.config.ts`
 - `yarn test:e2e` → `yarn workspace @climbcapacity/build-tools test:e2e` → `playwright test --config playwright.config.ts`
 - `yarn lint` → `eslint .` (uses root eslint.config.js, not via build-tools)

+### NOTE:

+You can assume that the developer is running yarn `dev:frontend` and `dev:backend` commands in the background.
+These run in watch mode and will automatically pick up any changes you make to the files.

 ## Production Deployment